-DEVELOPING SELF-COMPATIBILITY IN 'NONPAREIL' ALMOND
+Developing Self-compatibility of 'Nonpareil' Almond

+Project No.: 01-AD-00

-Abhaya M. Dandekar, Mihoko Tamura, Sandra L. Uratsu, Charles A. Leslie, Joseph Wood, Hidenori Sassa, Ryutaro Tao and Thomas M. Gradziel.
+Project Leader: Abhaya M. Dandekar, Pomology Dept., UC Davis

+Cooperating Personnel: Mihoko Tamura, Sandra Uratsu, Charles Leslie, Joseph

+Wood, Hidenori Sassa, Ryutaro Tao and Thomas Gradziel

-This project is aimed at developing technologies that will be used to reduce/eliminate self-incompatibility, a trait that would improve the efficiency of almond production.
-Unlike peaches, almonds are self-incompatible and require pollen from a heterologous source as well as an insect vector (bees) for its delivery.
+This project is aimed at identifying the genes that determine self-incompatibility and then to develop technologies that can be used to reduce/eliminate the expression of this trait.
+Unlike peaches, almonds are self-incompatible and require pollen from a heterologous source as well as an insect vector (bees) for successful pollination and fruit set.
 The development of self-compatible cultivars that are self-fruitful will mean that no pollinator trees or bees would be required to set fruit.
-This will be accomplished by identifying the genes involved in self-incompatibility in almond and altering their expression using plant transformation technologies that will be used to inactivate the self-incompatible mechanism.
+Plant transformation technologies will be used to inactivate the self-incompatiblity mechanism.
 The development of plant transformation technologies will also provide the opportunity to introduce other useful genes into almond.
-Plant biotechnology offers powerful new approaches that will enhance the ongoing breeding program as it would permit very precise genetic improvement of a commercially important variety such as 'Nonpareil' with potentially minimal impact on other overall productivity and quality characteristics.
+Plant transformation offers a powerful approach to enhance the ongoing breeding program as it would permit very precise genetic improvement of a commercially important variety such as 'Nonpareil' with potentially minimal impact on other overall productivity and quality characteristics.

 Identifying and distinguishing the genes in almond responsible for self-incompatibility: Self-incompatibility (SI) is a widespread mechanism in flowering plants which prevents self-fertilization and promotes out-crossing.
 In almond this trait is controlled by a single locus with multiple codominant alleles (similar but not identical family of genes that perform the same function) referred to as S-alleles.
-When an almond pistil is pollinated by its own pollen, SI is triggered which results in abortion of that pollen growth within the stylar tissues.
+When an almond pistil is pollinated by its own pollen, SI is triggered which results in abortion of that pollen tube growth within the stylar tissues.
 Thus, unless the plant is cross pollinated there is greatly reduced fruit set.
-The S-alleles encode SRNase proteins (an enzyme that destroys RNA) that are expressed in stylar tissue and that are responsible for the inactivation of "self" pollen growth.
-Our major objective has been to develop DNA tools to identify the cross-incompatibility group (CIG) that would clearly distinguish among the different S-allele family members, with each almond cultivar having a specific set of S-alleles.
+The S-alleles encode SRNase proteins (an enzyme that destroys RNA) that are expressed specifically in stylar tissue and that are responsible for the inactivation of 'self' pollen growth.
+Our major objective has been to develop DNA tools to identify these genes thus develop unique diagnostic tools to distinguish crossincompatibility groups (CIGs).
 Almond has been shown to have 4 predominant S-alleles in California designated, Sa, Sb, Sc and Sd that correspond to 6 CIG groups (Kester et al., 1994).

 We have successfully developed a DNA test that can clearly distinguish almond cultivars belonging to any of these 6 CIG groups.
 We have authenticated our DNA test by confirming the previous CIG assignments.
 This test is so precise that we have expanded the list of almond cultivars that fall into these 6 CIG to include some cultivars and selections that are of current interest.
 In addition we have discovered 7 new S-alleles that can be categorized into 11 additional CIG groups that include cultivars and selections that did not fall into the original 6 CIG groups.
+We are confirming these new S-alleles by identifying the corresponding cDNA, this effort is ongoing with most being identified.
+Recently we have also been able to characterize the genomic region in cv Jeffries and to compare it to the corresponding region in cv Nonpareil.
+We now show that Jeffries is missing almost 200 kb of DNA surrounding and including the Sc loci.